relational-intelligence/relational-intelligence.github.io/people.md

 We have a 25 year track record in diagrammatic reasoning for foundations of physics, quantum computing, linguistics and cognitive science.
 The field of [categorical quantum mechanics](https://en.wikipedia.org/wiki/Categorical_quantum_mechanics) (CQM) allows for a high-level description of quantum protocols and the [ZX-calculus](https://en.wikipedia.org/wiki/ZX-calculus) is a complete graphical language for qubits.

 Categorical distributional compositional ([DisCoCat](https://en.wikipedia.org/wiki/DisCoCat)) models are the application of CQM to linguistics, this led to our development of [quantum natural language processing](https://en.wikipedia.org/wiki/Quantum_natural_language_processing) (QNLP) where we performed the first NLP experiment on quantum hardware.
-In the process we developed open source software: [lambeq](https://github.com/Quantinuum/lambeq) for experimental QNLP and [DisCoPy](https://discopy.org/), the fundamental package for computing with string diagram in Python,
+In the process we developed open source software: [lambeq](https://github.com/Quantinuum/lambeq) for experimental QNLP and [DisCoPy](https://discopy.org/), the fundamental package for computing with string diagram in Python.

 - [Bob Coecke](https://en.wikipedia.org/wiki/Bob_Coecke) (CEO)
 - [Giovanni de Felice](https://scholar.google.com/citations?user=-_bkN1gAAAAJ&hl=en) (CSO)